-The Commission had \$712,213 in revenue bonds outstanding as of December 31, 2018, compared to \$1,401,062 in the prior year, a decrease of 49%.
-No new debt was issued during the year ended December 31, 2018.
-The Commission carries a BBB+ debt rating on its debt.
+The Commission had \$1,999,435 in revenue bonds outstanding as of December 31, 2019, compared to \$712,213 in the prior year.
+The Commission entered into an agreement in November 2019 to issue bonds in the amount of \$12 million and drew approximately \$2 million during the year ended December 31, 2019.
 Additional information concerning the revenue bonds is disclosed in Note 6 in the Notes to the Financial Statements.

-ECONOMIC FACTORS AND NEXT YEARS BUDGETS
+ECONOMIC FACTORS AND NEXT YEAR'S BUDGETS